raindrift/leadreader/README.md

     pip install --editable .

 You should be able to run the `leadreader` command in the shell.
 It should already be available in your path.

+# Tests

+We're using mamba with expects for unit testing.

+To run tests, simply do:

+    mamba